questforcode/aki_wfe/README.md

 - project 40 - bill [a big exercise where we have a bill. final basics exercise.]
 - project 41 - bill+ [redoing exercise but with constructor functions and simplifying our work]
 - project 42 - billES& [last version of the bill exercise, using ES6 and 'classes']
+- project 43 - get and set [pseudoproperties of get and set]

 ## Others